ICC Intercontinental Cup

 The ICC Intercontinental Cup was a first-class cricket tournament organised by the International Cricket Council (ICC) as part of its cricket development programme.
 It was designed to allow Associate Members of the ICC the chance to play first-class cricket matches over four days against teams of similar skill in a competition environment and prepare them for eventual promotion to Test cricket status.
 First run in 2004, two of the most successful teams in the history of the tournament, Ireland and Afghanistan were promoted to Full Member and Test status, in 2017.

-In October 2018, the ICC issued a media release asking for an expression of interest from teams who have competed in previous editions of the tournament.
-However, since no further news regarding a new edition have emerged since then, the future of the tournament was put into doubt.
-In April 2021, the ICC looked at the possibility of multi-day matches between Associate Members with One Day International (ODI) status, and Test teams who are not part of the ICC World Test Championship.
+In October 2018, the ICC issued a media release asking for an expression of interest from teams which had competed in previous editions of the tournament.
+However, since no further news regarding a new edition have emerged since then, the future of the tournament appeared uncertain.
+In April 2021, the ICC looked at the possibility of multi-day matches between Associate Members with One Day International (ODI) status, and Test teams that were not part of the ICC World Test Championship.